temporal-sa/temporal-orchestrate-lambda-functions/README.md

 #### Deploy AWS Lambda microservices and APIs (Optional)

-The file `.env_example` already contains a deployed URL of Lambda microservices.
-To deploy on your own URL, [refer to the deployment readme](./deploy/README.md).
+To deploy the demo's Lambda microservices and APIs on your own URL, [refer to the deployment readme](./deploy/README.md).

+_(This step is optional because these services are already publicly hosted at the `API_ADDRESS` in `.env_example`)_

 #### Configuration
 - Copy the `.env_example` file to `.env.development` and change settings to match your temporal installation.